 Núria M. Pastor-Soler, M.D., Ph.D., is the first of a planned four-member team of clinician/scientists to be recruited for the Kidney Research Center.
 A former Associate Professor of Medicine at the University of Pittsburgh, her research interests include the regulation of epithelial transport proteins in sepsis-induced acute kidney injury.

-Vito M. Campese, M.D., professor of medicine, who also chairs UKRO’s Medical Scientific Advisory Board and has been instrumental in the planning of the KRC, will serve as its Co-Director.
+Vito M. Campese, M.D., Professor of Medicine, Physiology and Biophysics, who also chairs UKRO’s Medical Scientific Advisory Board and has been instrumental in the planning of the KRC, will serve as its Co-Director.

 The KRC will conduct both basic and applied research programs at USC and will be operated under the auspices of the Keck School of Medicine’s nephrology division.